Below are answers to frequently asked questions about Murray Edwards College from offer holders.

 How can I clean my room?

-A vacuum cleaner is available for your bedroom floors, and we expect you to clean and maintain your own en suite shower and toilet.
-Accommodation staff clean the communal spaces (corridors, shared toilets and kitchens) but you must do your own washing up.
+We expect you to clean and maintain your bedroom; a vacuum cleaner and cleaning products are available for you to use.
+Accommodation staff will clean your en suite shower and toilet once a fortnight and will clean the communal spaces (corridors, shared toilets and kitchens) but you must do your own washing up.

 Where can I find details of College charges/tuition fees?